WillShirley1208/will/source/_posts/c++ learn.md

   Use `resize()` when accessing a vector via indexing.
 This changes the length of the vector so your indices will be valid.
   Use `reserve()` when accessing a vector using stack operations.
 This adds capacity without changing the length of the vector.

+## array

+- Define  `std::array` as constexpr whenever possible.
+If your `std::array` is not constexpr, consider using a `std::vector` instead.
+- Use class template argument deduction (CTAD) to have the compiler deduce the type and length of a `std::array` from its initializers.

 # tool

 ## vscode